 - Data center access to approved technical personnel is restricted via passcode authentication, and other security protocols.

 In addition to MTC's policies and procedures implementing PII security, the Clipper® customer must also do such things as safeguard passwords, PINs, and other authentication information that may be used to access a Clipper® account.
 Clipper® customers should not disclose authentication information to any third party and should notify MTC of any unauthorized use of their passwords.
 MTC cannot secure PII that is released by Clipper® customers or PII that customers request MTC to release.
-In addition, there is a risk that unauthorized third parties may engage in illegal activity by such things as hacking into MTC's security system or the CSC Contractor's security system or by intercepting transmissions of personal information over the Internet.
+In addition, there is a risk that unauthorized third parties may engage in illegal activity by such things as hacking into MTC's security system or the security system of a Clipper® Contractor or by intercepting transmissions of personal information over the Internet.
 MTC is not responsible for any data obtained in an unauthorized manner, and MTC is the only entity that may authorize obtaining data from the Clipper® FPS.

 Account access and controls

 Creating an account with Clipper® is in the customer's discretion.
-The required account information consists of PII such as name, business name, mailing address(es), e-mail address, telephone number, fax number, signature, and credit card number, expiration date and security code.
+The required account information consists of PII such as name, business name, mailing address(es), email address, telephone number, fax number, signature, and credit card number, expiration date and security code.
 MTC may request other optional information, such as alternate contact information, but, in such instances, clearly indicates that such information is optional.

 MTC does not knowingly engage in business with any company or vendor that uses Spyware or Malware.
 MTC does not market detailed information collected from web sessions that can be directly tied to personal information.
 Further, MTC does not provide Clipper® customers with downloadable software that collects or utilizes any PII.

 Third-Party Websites and Applications